-Pumpkin lessons for preschool: language arts
+Preschool Pumpkin Lessons: language arts

-We carved our pumpkins out, and worked on using descriptive words of what the inside felt like and what did the outside feel like.
+We carved our pumpkins out and worked on using descriptive words of what the inside felt like and what did the outside feel like.
 We all agreed it felt slimy, and the inside walls of the skeleton felt slimy.